Rally America: Volkswagen

-While not often contending for top overall spots they were good cars for those contesting the two-wheel-drive championships and for beginners.
-The Volkswagen Jetta, Volkswagen Golf and Volkswagen Beetle all had many appearances and much success in Rally America events.
+While not often contending for top overall spots they were utilized by competitors for contesting the two-wheel-drive championships and for beginners.
+The Volkswagen Jetta, Volkswagen Golf and Volkswagen Beetle mainly had appearances in Rally America events.

 Scion

 The Scion Rally xD debuted in the two-wheel-drive category at the 2010 Oregon Trail Rally with Christopher Duplessis at the wheel.
 In 2011, Duplessis switched to a Ford, and the Scion xD was piloted by Andrew Comrie-Picard.

 Groups

 In 2009, Rally America narrowed down the number of championships.
 The regional rallies have many categories split into two events, such as 2 Wheel Drive being split into a separate championship for Group 2 and Group 5, as well as the addition of an Open Light.
 A list of the full rules can be seen at the Rally America website.

 Open

 The engine is turbo charged and must be based on a production engine with the power being limited by the use of an inlet restrictor.
 The body must be recognizable as the original car.
 There is a minimum weight also enforced dependent on the engine.